stephenverderame/cpp_book/src/testing/gmock.md

 }
 ```

-If you want to enforce that calls occur in a certain order (say that `mult` must be called before `getName`), we can use an `InSequence` RAII object to enforce that functions are called in the order the `EXPECT_CALLS` are used.
-All invocations of the gmock macros that occur while an `InSequence` object is alive synchronizes the order of function calls
+If you want to enforce that calls occur in a certain order (say that `mult` must be called before `getName`),
+we can use an `InSequence` RAII object to enforce that functions are called in the order the `EXPECT_CALLS` are called.
+All invocations of the gmock macros that occur while an `InSequence` object is alive synchronizes the order of these expectations.

 ```C++
 TEST(MockTest, testCardinalities) {